D-Sisive

+Career

 Beginnings and withdrawal from spotlight

 D-Sisive first emerged in the late 1990s with a number of independent singles which were popular in the Toronto hip-hop scene, but took a six-year break from performing and writing due to a battle with depression following his mother's death in 1997 and father's death in 2007.
 The death of his mother inspired him to release the EP J.A.C., named after her, while Christoff's response to losing his parents is heavily documented on releases such as The Book and Let the Children Die.

 Despite this absence, his talents were showcased on DJ Format's popular 2005 album If You Can't Join 'Em...
 Beat 'Em, and Christoff performed alongside fellow Canadian rapper Abdominal in the music video for DJ Format's hit single '3 Feet Deep'.
 Further, a collection of recordings from the early period of D-Sisive's career has been released on a widely available bootleg entitled Yesterday.
 The Mixtape.

 D-Sisive also collaborated with actor Stu Stone, co-writing the track "Rollin' with Saget".
 The song was the lead single of the Blowin' Up album from Stone and fellow actor Jamie Kennedy.
 Actor Bob Saget guested on the song and appeared in the video.